 What Causes Basement Moisture?

 Because basements are subterranean rooms, they are highly susceptible to moisture.
 Before you can take steps to make the space waterproof, you must first evaluate the basement and the surrounding areas and determine how the water is getting into the space.
-The most common leaks are caused by improper drainage around the perimeter of the home, gutters that are clogged or directing water toward the home, cracks in the basement walls, and condensation.
+Improper drainage around the perimeter of the home is the most common cause of leaks.
+Clogged gutters directing water toward the home, cracks in the basement walls, and condensation are also common causes.

 Basement Waterproofing Solutions

 A waterproof basement requires three areas of care.
 The inside of the basement, outside of the basement, and overall drainage of the property all need addressed to ensure water flows away from the home and not into the basement.
-Properly waterproofing a basement is a multi-approach process but the time and expense results in a space that can be used as an additional living area of the home.
+Properly waterproofing a basement is a multi-approach process.
+The time and expense results in a functional added living area of the home.

 Water comes from the exterior of the home so exterior waterproofing is often the best way to prevent moisture from entering the basement.

 Prepare the Exterior

-When basements are plagued with frequent leaks, the problem usually begins on the outside.
+When basements frequently leak, the problem usually begins on the outside.
 Getting the exterior of the home ready is no small task.
 However, it can greatly improve basement conditions.
-Begin by excavating the soil around the perimeter of the home until the basement walls are exposed.
+Begin by excavating the soil around the perimeter of the home until you have exposed the basement walls.
 For the best results, leave exterior basement waterproofing to the professionals, at is requires heavy-duty equipment and precise application.